Lola Falana: Career

 American TV audiences became familiar with Falana during the early 1970s.
 She often appeared on The Joey Bishop Show and The Hollywood Palace, displaying her talent for music, dance, and light comedy.
 These appearances led to more opportunities.
-She was the first supporting player hired by Bill Cosby for his much-anticipated variety hour, The New Bill Cosby Show, which made its debut on September 11, 1972 (her 30th birthday) on CBS.
-Cosby had met Falana in his college days, when he was a struggling comic and she was a 14-year-old dancing for $10 a show in Philadelphia nightclubs.
+She was the first supporting player hired by Bill Cosby for his much-anticipated variety hour The New Bill Cosby Show, which made its debut on September 11, 1972 (her 30th birthday).
+Cosby had met Falana in his college days when he was a struggling comic and she was a teenager dancing in Philadelphia nightclubs.
 Throughout the mid-1970s, Falana made guest appearances on many popular TV shows, including The Tonight Show Starring Johnny Carson, The Muppet Show, Laugh-In and The Flip Wilson Show.
 She also starred in her own television specials.
 In 1975, Falana's disco record There's A Man Out There Somewhere reached #67 on the Billboard R&B chart.
 That same year, she returned to Broadway as the lead in the musical Doctor Jazz.
-Although the production closed after just five performances, Falana was nominated for a Tony Award and won the 1975 Theater World Award.
+Although the production closed after five performances, Falana was nominated for a Tony Award, and she won the 1975 Theater World Award.

-With help from Sammy Davis, Jr., she brought her act to Las Vegas and became a top draw there.
+With help from Sammy Davis, Jr., she brought her act to Las Vegas, and she became a top draw there.
 By the late 1970s, Falana was considered the "Queen of Las Vegas".
 She played to sold-out crowds at The Sands, The Riviera, and the MGM Grand hotels.
-Finally The Aladdin offered her $100,000 a week to perform.
+Finally The Aladdin offered her $100,000 per week to perform.
 At the time, Falana was the highest paid female performer in Las Vegas.
-Her show ran twenty weeks a year and became a major tourist attraction.
-While still playing to sold-out crowds in Las Vegas, Falana looked to other key TV roles, originally being slated to star in a remake of the 50s Vampira Show.
-When this project collapsed she joined the cast of a short-lived CBS soap opera, Capitol, as Charity Blake, a wealthy entertainment mogul.
+Her show ran 20 weeks during the year, and it became a major tourist attraction.
+While playing to sold-out crowds in Las Vegas, Falana looked for other TV roles.
+She was slated to star in a remake of the 1950s Vampira Show.
+When this project collapsed, she joined the cast of the short-lived CBS soap opera Capitol as Charity Blake, a wealthy entertainment mogul.

 Later career and life

 In 1995, Falana recorded the song "Don't Cry, Mary" with Catholic artist Joseph Lee Hooker.
-No longer performing, she now tours the country with a message of hope and spirituality.
-When not on tour, she lives a quiet life in Las Vegas working on the apostolate she founded, The Lambs of God Ministry.
+No longer performing, she tours the country with a message of hope and spirituality.
+When not on tour, she lives a quiet life in Las Vegas working on The Lambs of God Ministry, an apostolate she founded.
 The ministry is focused on helping children who have been orphaned in Sub-Saharan Africa, and works closely with the group Save Sub-Saharan Orphans.
-Falana's last known musical performance was in 1997, at Wayne Newton's theater in Branson, Missouri.
+Falana's last known musical performance was in 1997 at Wayne Newton's theater in Branson, Missouri.